Dialogues on Color

 About the Author

 Aaron Fine is a gallery director, teacher, and artist.
 He is Professor of Art and Art Department Chair at Truman State University, in Kirksville, Missouri.
 Fine studied Spinoza and Painting at Ohio University (BFA, Painting), and art and drywall installation at Claremont Graduate University (MFA, Painting, 1996).
-Fine’s next book, Color Theory, is due out from Bloomsbury in 2019.
+Fine’s Color Theory, was published by Bloomsbury in 2019.

 Support Local Bookstores